Corydalis bulbous : Planting, Cultivation, and Care

 Corydalis solida ‘Purple Bird’, ‘White Swallow’ and ‘Beth Evans’

-When summer arrives, with the first heat, the foliage withers and yellows, the plant goes dormant to protect itself from drought, leaving the bulb dormant underground.
+When summer arrives, with the first heat, the foliage wilts and yellows, and the plant goes dormant to protect itself from drought, leaving the bulb dormant underground.
 It will reappear the following spring.

 Main varieties